RCMast3r/data_acq/README.md

 usage:

 TODO:
+- [ ] write test script for creating a cantools constructed hytech CAN msg and sends it over a virtual CAN line

-- [ ] write the data storage script for saving the received CAN messages locally in the mcap
+- [ ] make the deserialization task for unpacking received data from CAN in the data acq service script.
+- [ ] make ability to start / stop / control in general the data recording via grpc calls for the mcap writer task
+- [ ] make user script / interface for the grpc calls for ease of interaction with the service
+- [ ] actually get current data from car into protobuf encoded CAN messages in an integration test
-- [ ] get nix-proto working with dbc input from url for creation of python lib
+- [x] get nix-proto working with dbc input from url for creation of python lib
-- [ ] get py_data_acq working in dev shell with nix-proto generated python lib for proto msg packing
+- [x] get py_data_acq working in dev shell with nix-proto generated python lib for proto msg packing
-- [ ] make the deserialization task for unpacking received data from CAN.
 - [x] make service script that creates an instance of the mcap writer and the foxglove websocket
 - [x] come up with a good way of associating the dbc file with the protobuf file